-Thea Kearney is a multi-faceted artist — a singer, songwriter, guitarist, and visual artist.
+Thea Kearney is a singer, songwriter, guitarist, and visual artist.
 She performs her songs in an alternative rock power trio and as a solo acoustic artist under the name Thea K. A native New Yorker and Brooklyn girl, her songs have been described as “urban stories of sociopolitical angst and unrequited love told through an intense mix of contemporary rock with a unique sensibility.”

 Playing various musical instruments since the age of 9 (guitar, piano, and violin), Thea has always been interested in both the visual arts and music.
 She received her B.F.A. degree in Computer Art & Design from The University of Massachusetts and M.F.A. in Computer Graphics from The School of Visual Arts in New York City.
 While studying at college, she also found the time to play guitar in local rock bands.